Please Enable JavaScript in your Browser to Visit this Site.

 Red Strandby Overview

 One of the most famous Danish folk costumes, the "Red Strandby" is striking in several ways.
 Because of its beauty and perceived "Danishness" (it features a lot of red and white), this costume is popular with many Danish costume aficionados.
-According to Esther Grølsted, Costume/Textile Director for the National Museum of Denmark, the museum's earliest known copy of a Red Strandby folk costume was made in 1838, with two subsequent costumes from 1850.
-That indicates that costume is newer than most other Danish folk costumes, which often have roots in the 1700s.
-Per Esther Grølsted, costume director of the National Museum, there are two skirt variants, one with thin yellow stripes and one with thick ones.
+According to Esther Grølsted, Costume/Textile Director for the National Museum of Denmark, in 1938 the museum received a donation of two women's bodices and a skirt believed to have been worn by two sisters in Strandby: Anne Kirstine Olesdatter (1809-1845) and Elisabeth Marie Olesdatter (born 1816, married 1848, died ?).

 Red Strandby Elements